Starring: Amy Adams, Jake Gyllenhaal, Michael Shannon, Aaron Taylor-Johnson, Isla Fisher, Armie Hammer, Laura Linney, Jena Malone, Michael Sheen

 Susan Morrow: No, you don’t.

-Susan Morrow: No, you’re wrong.
+Susan Morrow: You’re wrong.
 You and I are nothing alike.

 Anne Sutton: Really?
 Just wait.
 We all eventually turn into our mothers.

-Susan Morrow: You know me.
-I never sleep.
+Susan Morrow: I never sleep.
 My ex-husband used to call me a nocturnal animal.

 Alex: What ex-husband?
 I didn’t know you had an ex-husband.
 Since when?

-Susan Morrow: Yeah, I loved him.
+Susan Morrow: [referring to Edward] I loved him.
 He was a writer, and I didn’t have faith in him.
 I panicked and I did something horrible to him.
 Something unforgivable, really.

 Alex: You left him?